Modeling Polarized Radio Sounding Observations of a Coronal Mass Ejection: Methodology

-This study investigates the opportunities and challenges the FETCH instrument concept will have in observing CMEs.
-We simulated the FR, TEC, and velocity of an Earth-directed CME crossing the FETCH radio sensing paths.
-The necessary LOS modeled data, magnetic field, density, and velocity, along each LOS was obtained from the AWSoM heliospheric 3-D MHD model.
+Besides the scientific inquiry provided by this manner of observing, this study investigates the opportunities and challenges with using spacecraft polarized radio signals to observe ICMEs.
+We simulated the FR, TEC, and velocity of an Earth-directed ICME crossing the FETCH radio sensing paths.
+The necessary simulation data, magnetic field, density, and velocity, along each FETCH LOS was obtained from the AWSoM heliospheric 3-D MHD model.
+We inspected the parallel magnetic field, speed, expansion speed, magnetic flux rope region, sheath, and leading/trailing edges in how they compare between the MHD model's output, the simulated FETCH data from the model's output, and what an {\em in-situ} spacecraft would observe within this output solution space.
+We then acknowledge the limits between this simulated investigation and the actual dynamics in the heliosphere.

-The May 13 2005 CME erupted from the north-south polarity inversion line of AR 10759 at 16:03 UT, reaching speeds around 2000 km/s in the corona.
-It was selected for this study because the ICME that resulted impacted the Earth's geospace at around 1000 km/s with peak magnetic field (axial) strength of around 60 nT.
-The geomagnetic storm that was produced by the event produced a severe geomagnetic storm.